Table of Contents

 It is a Law

-It is important to remember that Ohm’s Law is a law, that is given two things, the third MUST be true.
+It is important to remember that Ohm’s Law is just that, a law, that is given two things, the third MUST be true.

 In our example above, given a 100 Ohm resistance across 10 Volts there MUST be 100 milliamps flowing in the circuit.

-Another way of stating the above circuit conditions is to say that there MUST be a ‘Voltage drop’ of 10 Volts across the resistance because Ohm’s Law HAS to be obeyed by the circuit.
+Another way of stating the above circuit conditions is to say that there MUST be a ‘Voltage drop’ of 10 Volts across the resistance because Ohm’s Law MUST be obeyed by the circuit.

 The above is a silly and very simple example, but imagine a resistor in a much more complex circuit.
 There absolutely MUST be a voltage-drop across any resistor in the circuit, and there MUST be a current flowing through a resistor given by the potential connected across it and it’s resistance.

-It’s my experience that text books do not usually explain sufficiently the fact that this is a law, and that the rules of that law MUST be obeyed.
+It’s my experience that text books do not usually explain sufficiently the fact that this is a law, and that the rules of that law MUST be obeyed, and absolutely WILL be obeyed.

 Some years ago I was in the habit of making very high Voltage power supplies to provide the anode Voltage to radio frequency power amplifiers using vacuum tubes.

-It was desirable to provide a means of making the circuit cut-out if it was to draw too much current, for example in the event of a short circuit, which could cause damage to an expensive tube.
+It was desirable to provide a means of making the circuit cut-out if it was to draw too much current, for example in the event of a short circuit, which could cause damage to an expensive tube, or damage other components which were hard to find, such as EHT transformers.

 This was commonly achieved by putting a relay coil across the high voltage supply.
 The coil of the relay obviously has a resistance, and a voltage at which the actuator will ‘pull up’.